alexfernandez/alexfernandez.github.io/2025/on-art.md

 subtitle: 'On Art in the Age of Artificial Intelligence'
 footer: Published on 2025-02-15, last modified on 2025-02-15.
   [Comments, suggestions?](mailto:alexfernandeznpm@gmail.com)
+abstract:
+  'Art in our time may look like a bleak endeavor: we live in an era of oversupply and saturation, when everything is said and done.
+  And in case it was not enough, machines armed with AI and LLMs seem to be copying everything well enough.
+  What place is left for the fledging artist?'
 image: https://pinchito.es/2025/pics/on-art-almeria-dyrm.jpg
 ---